MDuch369/state_creation_tool/README.md

 current limitations:
 - no ability to transfer provinces to existing states
 - the program doesn't handle strategic regions
+- the amount of resources/pops/buildings transfered to new states is calculated based on the ratio of provinces transferred, with no way to influence it

 future plans:
 - ability to transfer provinces into existing stats